Skip to content

 Pro tip: Ejaa's jhumkis are adjustable and lightweight, designed so you can actually wear them for more than an hour without your ears giving up on you.

-Ask anyone from Uttarakhand, and they'll recognize a Pahuchi immediately.
+Ask anyone from Uttarakhand, and they'll recognise a Pahuchi immediately.
 It's a traditional silver bracelet usually worn in pairs with a bold, textured surface and a distinctly mountain character.

 Ejaa's Pahuchi collection spans from the Phool Pahuchi (floral motifs) to the Shank Pahuchi and the minimalist Deodar Pahuchi, each with its own story.
 These aren't fashion accessories.
 They're heirlooms made wearable.